 Go on an Indoor Scavenger Hunt

-Here’s some indoor scavenger hunts to entertain the kids while you’re stuck inside.
+Here are some indoor scavenger hunt activities to entertain the kids while you’re stuck inside on rainy days.

 There is one that is shown outdoors, but it can be done inside too!

 Obstacle courses don’t need to be super elaborate (though they definitely can be if you want).